florianthom/Kubernetes-Ecosystem-Workshop/README.md

-# Kubernetes Presentation
+# Kubernetes-Ecosystem Workshop

-in-depth introduction to Kubernetes with detailed insights (in german)
+Kubernetes Ecosystem Workshop: Overview to Kubernetes and insights into the Ecosystem with helm, ingress, heapster, freshpod.

 ## Learned
 * minikube